 The Hawaii Chapter would like to say a special THANK YOU to TAKEDA for their support of the Hawaii Chapter.
 Their support of our COVID relief program, ensured that we had accurate resources to help families in need with our financial assistance program and also helped to ensure that we had the necessary resources to continue providing quality educational programs in a virtual format.

-NHF Hawaii Chapter will provide, at no cost to the individual, a free medical identification bracelet, if your application is received on or before December 9, 2016!
+In need of a Medical ID Bracelet?
+NHF Hawaii Chapter will provide, at no cost to the individual, one (1) free medical identification bracelet.